a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 date: 2019-02-17
 ---

-This past week I gave a workshop exploring speech feature extraction and deep learning models.
-In this post I will compare:
+This past week I gave a <a href="/2019/01/13/workshop-pyladies-deeplearning-speech.html">workshop</a> exploring speech feature extraction and deep learning models.
+In this post I will use that repo's code to compare:

 1) the feature extraction process